gatling/gatling/src/docs/content/reference/current/core/scenario/index.md

 Repeat the loop a specified amount of times.

-{{< include-code "repeat-example" java scala >}}

-*times* can be an Int, an EL string pointing to an Int Session attribute, or an `Expression[Int]`.

-*counterName* is optional and can be used to force the name of the loop counter.
-Current value can be retrieved on the Session as an attribute with a *counterName* name.
+It takes 2 parameters:
+* `times`: the number of times to repeat the loop content, can be an int, a Gatling EL String or a function
+* `counterName` (optional): the key to store the loop counter in the `Session`, starting at 0

-{{< include-code "repeat-variants" java scala >}}
+{{< include-code "repeat" java scala >}}

-{{< alert warning >}}
-Don't forget that the counter starts at 0!
-{{< /alert >}}

 #### `foreach`

 Repeat the loop for each element in the specified sequence.

+It takes 3 parameters:
+* `seq`: the list of elements to iterate over, can be a List, a Gatling EL String or a function
+* `elementName`: the key to the current element in the `Session`
+* `counterName` (optional): the key to store the loop counter in the `Session`, starting at 0

 {{< include-code "foreach" java scala >}}

-*sequenceName* can be a sequence, an EL string pointing to a `Seq[Any]` Session attribute, or an `Expression[Seq[Any]]`

-*elementName* is the name of the Session attribute that will hold the current element.

-*counterName* is optional.

 #### `during`

 Iterate over the loop during the specified amount of time.

-{{< include-code "during" scala >}}
+It takes 3 parameters:

-*duration* can be an Int for a duration in seconds, or a duration expressed like 500 milliseconds.
+* `duration`: can be an Int for a duration in seconds, a duration, a Gatling EL String or a function

-*counterName* is optional.
+* `counterName` (optional): the key to store the loop counter in the `Session`, starting at 0

-*exitASAP* is optional and defaults to true.
-If true, the condition will be evaluated for each element inside the loop, possibly causing to exit before reaching the end of the iteration.
+* `exitASAP` (optional, default true): if true, the condition will be evaluated for each element inside the loop, possibly causing to exit the loop before reaching the end of the iteration.

+{{< include-code "during" java scala >}}

 #### `asLongAs`

 Iterate over the loop as long as the condition is satisfied.

+It takes 3 parameters:
+* `condition`: can be a boolean, a Gatling EL String resolving a boolean or a function
+* `counterName` (optional): the key to store the loop counter in the `Session`, starting at 0
+* `exitASAP` (optional, default true): if true, the condition will be evaluated for each element inside the loop, possibly causing to exit the loop before reaching the end of the iteration.

 {{< include-code "asLongAs" java scala >}}

-*condition* is a session function that returns a boolean.

-*counterName* is optional.

-*exitASAP* is optional and defaults to false.
-If true, the condition will be evaluated for each element inside the loop, possibly causing to exit before reaching the end of the iteration.

 #### `doWhile`

 Similar to `asLongAs` but the condition is evaluated after the loop.

+It takes 2 parameters:
+* `condition` can be a boolean, a Gatling EL String resolving a boolean or a function
+* `counterName` (optional): the key to store the loop counter in the `Session`, starting at 0

 {{< include-code "doWhile" java scala >}}

-*condition* is a session function that returns a boolean.

-*counterName* is optional.

 #### `asLongAsDuring`

 Iterate over the loop as long as the condition is satisfied and the duration hasn't been reached.

+It takes 4 parameters:
+* `condition` can be a boolean, a Gatling EL String resolving a boolean or a function
+* `duration` can be an Int for a duration in seconds, a duration, a Gatling EL String or a function
+* `counterName` (optional): the key to store the loop counter in the `Session`, starting at 0
+* `exitASAP` (optional, default true).
+If true, the condition will be evaluated for each element inside the loop, possibly causing to exit the loop before reaching the end of the iteration.

 {{< include-code "asLongAsDuring" java scala >}}

-*condition* is a session function that returns a boolean.

-*duration* can be an Int for a duration in seconds, or a duration expressed like 500 milliseconds.

-*counterName* is optional.

 #### `doWhileDuring`

 Similar to `asLongAsDuring` but the condition is evaluated after the loop.

+It takes 3 parameters:
+* `condition` can be a boolean, a Gatling EL String resolving a boolean or a function
+* `duration` can be an Int for a duration in seconds, a duration, a Gatling EL String or a function
+* `counterName` (optional): the key to store the loop counter in the `Session`, starting at 0

 {{< include-code "doWhileDuring" java scala >}}

-*condition* is a session function that returns a boolean.

-*duration* can be an Int for a duration in seconds, or a duration expressed like 500 milliseconds.

-*counterName* is optional.

 #### `forever`

-Iterate over the loop forever.
+Iterate over the loop content forever.

 {{< include-code "forever" java scala >}}